ziggystar12/TRS-80/MODEL1.4.md

 Bug Fixes can be applied
 * `#DEFINE BUGFIX5` - Fix Error 5 - 08A7H - INT(DoubleValue) rounding
+* `#DEFINE BUGFIX8` - Fix Error 8 - 1009H - PRINT USING, - sign at end of field

 Some additional defines, which are build options rather than features
 * `#DEFINE SIZE16K` - (OPTIONAL) Will pad the end of the rom with $FF to 16KB size. useful if want to append multiple ROM